 A key resource for the Green Giants will be the St. Clair Saints men’s baseball team.

-The Saints have won the Ontario Colleges Athletics Association Championship three-years in a row and are coming off a season in which they captured a Canadian silver medal, five of their players are on the roster for the 2017 Green Giant inaugural season.
+The Saints have won the Ontario Colleges Athletics Association Championship three years in a row and are coming off a season in which they captured a Canadian silver medal.

 See roster below